ryanoley/ram/data/ram_sql_tables/gvkey_mapping/README.md

 2. `ram_compustat_csvsecurity_map_raw` - A raw copy of the entire CSVSecurity table on date of creation

 3. `ram.dbo.ram_compustat_pit_map_us` - A merge of PIT GVKeys/Cusips with current SecIntCodes from CSVSecurity.
-Merged on Cusips

 4. `ram_compustat_csvsecurity_map_diffs` - An empty table that will collect the daily diffs of CSVSecurity table.